Soay123/SilverSatPersonalDevWork/README.md

 ## Some reasoning about the electronics needed

 ```
-From this: A quater watt resistor at 5 volts must have a resistance of at least 100 ohm
+1. From this: A quater watt resistor at 5 volts must have a resistance of at least 100 ohm
-However:

-Based on GPIO limitations per pin:
+2. Based on GPIO limitations per pin:
-50 mA total for all of the GPIO pins and .017 amps at 3.3v max:
+a) 50 mA total for all of the GPIO pins and .017 amps at 3.3v max:
-3.3v * .017 amps = .0561 watts max per pin max.
+b) 3.3v * .017 amps = .0561 watts max per pin max.
 So min Resistance equals about 200 ohm
-If the same wattage extends to 5v then:
+c) If the same wattage extends to 5v then:
-5v * .01122 amps =.0561 watts.
+* 5v * .01122 amps =.0561 watts.
 Min Resistance equals about 450 ohm (but see below)
-However:

 From the ADS1015 Datasheet:
 VDD to GND –0.3 to +0.3